enormandeau/github_tutorial/files/04_basic_workflow.md

 ### Commiting changes

-To tell git to include the changes selected with `git add`, we need to commit them with:
+To tell Git to include the changes selected with `git add`, we need to commit them with:

 ```